 Louisburg Square: Quiet square in the center of Beacon Hill.
 Was admiring the open space and greenery among the stunning homes!

-Acorn Street: One of the most photographed streets on America!
-You can step back into 19th century colonial America with a steep uneven stone street and beautiful row homes!
+Acorn Street: One of the most photographed streets in America!
+You can step back into 19th-century colonial America with a steep uneven stone street and beautiful row homes!

 Tip: Early morning seems to be the best time to take photos to avoid anyone in your picture!